infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ### Authenticating with Supabase

-Powersync needs a valid session token to connect to the Supabase, so We'll need a hook and context to manage our authentication state.
+PowerSync needs a valid session token to connect to the Supabase, so we'll need a hook and context to manage our authentication state.

 This is a basic example that uses a context to manage the authentication state and a hook to access that state in your components.